samer-noureddine/REPN400/README.md

 Wang L., Nour Eddine, S., Brothers T., Jensen O., Kuperberg G., _Predictive coding explains the dynamics of neural activity within the left ventromedial temporal lobe during reading comprehension._

-We use model simulations and experimental data to argue that language-related brain activity reflects two distinct kinds of information - predictions and prediction errors.
+We use model simulations and experimental data to show that predictive coding can explain both univariate and multivariate neural activity produced by expected or unexpected words during reading comprehension.

 ---